 - Education and planning – you’ll be educated on your behavior, giving you a better understanding of reward and consequence.
 The therapist will create a plan with you to change risky behaviors.

 - Relaxation tools – It’s important to find inner calm as you navigate through your addiction recovery.
-This is introduced with behavioral therapy to reduce stress through the challenging moments.
+This is introduced with behavioral therapy to reduce stress through challenging moments.

 - Functional analysis – In order to eliminate the unwanted behavior, therapists will ask you to look back to why you began in the first place.
 By knowing what is reinforcing the behavior, you can modify your motivation prior to triggers.